Office: MHRA 3324

 Ben Clarke specializes in British literature after 1900 and critical theory.
 He has particular interests in working-class writing, cultural studies, and the literature of the nineteen-thirties.
-He is the author of Orwell in Context: Communities, Myths, Values (Palgrave, 2007), co-author, with Michael Bailey and John K. Walton, of Understanding Richard Hoggart: A Pedagogy of Hope (Blackwell, 2012), and co-editor, with Nick Hubble, of Working-Class Writing: Theory and Practice (Palgrave 2018).
-He has published on authors including Jack Hilton, Edward Upward, Virginia Woolf, and H. G. Wells, and on subjects including the politics of literary experimentation, public houses, Englishness, the representation of mining communities, the idea of the public intellectual, and Western anthropological accounts of Taiwan.
-Ben is currently working on a new monograph on labour and gender in twentieth and twenty-first century working-class literature and a co-edited collection on the idea of the lumpen proletariat.
+He is the author of Orwell in Context: Communities, Myths, Values (Palgrave, 2007), co-author, with Michael Bailey and John K. Walton, of Understanding Richard Hoggart: A Pedagogy of Hope (Blackwell, 2012), and co-editor, with Nick Hubble, of Working-Class Writing: Theory and Practice (Palgrave, 2018).
+He has published on authors including Jack Hilton, Malcolm Lowry, Edward Upward, Virginia Woolf, and H. G. Wells, and on subjects including the politics of literary experimentation, public houses, Englishness, the representation of mining communities, the idea of the public intellectual, and Western anthropological accounts of Taiwan.
+Ben is currently editing the Routledge Companion to Working-Class Literature and co-editing, with Michael Bailey, The Idea of the Lumpenproletariat.
+Both books are scheduled to appear in 2024.
+He is also researching a new monograph on representations of labor and gender in twentieth and twenty-first century working-class texts.
+He contributes regularly to the Chicago Review of Books.

 - “‘Things that are left out’: Working-class Writing and the Idea of Literature.”
 Routledge International Handbook of Working-Class Studies.
 Eds.
 Michele Fazio, Christie Launius, and Tim Strangleman.
 Routledge, 2020.